 - Perl: via PSGI

-- PHP: via the embed SAPI
+- PHP: via a custom SAPI module

 - Python: via WSGI and ASGI with WebSocket support